insure logo

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Chong Gao, director of product management R&D at Mercury Insurance.
 “North Carolina, for example, is prone to extreme weather like hurricanes and its car insurance costs are consequently much higher.”

-The table below shows the cheapest full-coverage car insurance rates in North Carolina for a 40-year-old driver of a Honda Accord LX.
+Below is a list of the cheapest full-coverage car insurance rates in North Carolina for a 40-year-old driver of a 2023 Honda Accord LX.

 CompanyAverage annual premiumAverage monthly premium